 Similarly in relation to diversity, both IICSA and the CSA Centre are currently undertaking studies to shed light on the current service provision for BAME children and young people.
 We have also published a study on the perspectives of children and young people with learning difficulties and looked after children.
 In relation to LBGT+ people, GALOP have just launched what is probably the first online survey on experiences of sexual violence generally, which will include questions on child sexual abuse, but there is very little existing research evidence in this area.
 Although the knowledge gaps relating to discriminated-against groups have long been recognised, there is so much more information needed.

 We at the CSA Centre aim to contribute towards a culture where researchers communicate and cooperate whilst research is underway, as well as improving dissemination of learning.
 It has been striking, since we started our work, how much appetite there has been from fellow researchers (and policy makers and practitioners) for this.
-When we launched our research mapping study, someone who came to one of the launch events said that she had discovered three other studies related to CSA happening in her own university, which she’d never heard of before.
+When we launched our research mapping study, someone who came to one of the launch events said that she had discovered three other studies related to child sexual abuse happening in her own university, which she’d never heard of before.
 We aim to facilitate sharing around gaps in evidence as well as ongoing studies, and to assist in prioritising the most important elements of missing knowledge, and to find ways to address them.
 Cooperation is essential to produce more and better evidence on what works to identify, respond to, and ultimately prevent child sexual abuse.